WVURAIL/dspira/_posts/2022-07-11-setting-up-a-two-horn-interferometer.md

    - Start the program.
 Select "Long Integration" and "Writing to File".
 If all is good, the graphs should show signals being collected.

+## Check recording before a long run

+Briefly select `Writing to File`, then stop the program and inspect each output folder.
+Confirm that new, time-stamped files contain data for the selected spectrometer.
+Keep test observations separate from the science run.
+Use your browser's Print command if you need a field copy of these instructions.